-- Proper cleaning of equipment; - Clean up cloths and (cleaning) agents after use; - Communicate well when maintenance is done (also use the Lock-out / Tag-out method, a procedure for locking and marking equipment or piping systems in maintenance to prevent unexpected activation); - Keep the air supply to the engine room free; - Check the filters and tubes and replace them on time.
+- Proper cleaning of equipment; - Clean up cloths and (cleaning) agents after use; - Communicate well when maintenance is done (also use the Lock-out / Tag-out method, a procedure for locking and marking equipment or piping systems in maintenance to prevent unexpected activation); - Keep the air supply to the engine room free; - Check the gas oil hoses for (drought) cracks; - Check the filters and tubes and replace them on time. - Also take into account specific measures depending on the fuel (see also Appendix 03).

 When fighting a fire in the engine room, a number of factors are very important.
-There is gas detection devices that warns the crew.
+There is firedetection devices that warns the crew.
 It is important to switch off equipment (you take the heat source away) and small fires can be extinguished manually if the fire occurs when you are in the engine room.

 If a fire arises and there are no crew members in the room, the fixed extinguishing gas system can be used (if present).
-Ensure that the ventilation openings are closed.
+Ensure that the ventilation openings are closed and mechanical ventilation has stopped.
+The fuel supply must also be closed in consultation with the captain.
 See Appendix 01 on the use of the fixed extinguishing gas system.